-The job of every Conversion page is to make it easy for your audience to convert right then, right there.
+The job of every Conversion Page is to make it easy for your audience to convert right then, right there.

 There are several types of conversions, and defining them is a matter of determining what is most important for your business.
-Nonetheless, any web page on your site that is dedicated simply to generating conversions, and whose purpose for the visitor is to convert, is a Conversion page.
+Nonetheless, any web page on your site that is dedicated simply to generating conversions, and whose purpose for the visitor is to convert, is a Conversion Page.

-The two most common types of Conversion pages are landing pages and the standard "Contact Us" page.
+The two most common types of Conversion Pages are landing pages and the standard "Contact Us" page.

-In the EHR industry, "Contact Us" pages are common, but we also see pages with more applicable calls to conversion, such as "Request a Demo" pages.
+In the addiction treatment industry, "Contact Us" pages are common, but we also see pages with more urgent calls to conversion, such as "Get Help Now" pages.